meepstertron/voting-app/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact us at [email@example.com](mailto:email@example.com).
+For any questions or suggestions, please open an issue or contact me at [meepstertron@gmail.com](mailto:meepstertron@gmail.com).

 Happy Voting!